 The Conference Center is located on Lay Lake approximately 12 miles from the Childersburg Campus.
 The center has 19 bedrooms, a dining room, kitchen, den and a conference room that will seat twenty five.
-The Conference Center is rented to businesses, agencies, or industries who wish to hold meetings and workshops in this beautiful setting.
 The Heritage Trail Conference Center and the Pioneer Village were donated to Central Alabama Community College by Kimberly Clark Inc. in 1994.